LaunchCodeEducation/lchs/src/chapters/functions/project.rst

 Before You Start
 ----------------

-If your teacher uses repl.it *classroom*, follow the links in your classroom account to access each starter code file.
+If your teacher added you to a :ref:`repl.it classroom <replit-classroom-assignments>` or a :ref:`Trinket course <trinket-course-assignments>`, login to your account to access the starter code.

-If you are NOT enrolled in a repl.it classroom, use the editors below to complete the studio.
+If you are NOT enrolled in a repl.it classroom or Trinket course, use the editors below to complete the project.

 Part A: Reverse Characters
 --------------------------